Enigmatic-Smile/docs/locations.md

 ## Virtual Cards

 When a location fails to sync or can't be found during the "Location Sync" process, you can use our new Virtual Cards feature to help onboard a new locations.
 You can onboard locations that are *Not Found* by adding our pre-funded virtual card to your mobile wallet, making a small purchase at the location, and linking the location to the transaction.
 Fidel funds your virtual card free of charge.
 There is a maximum of 2.00$ or equivalent per transaction, with a limit of 5 transactions per day.
-The new Virtual Cards feature is available in all our live markets.
+The new Virtual Cards feature is available in all our live markets, for Mastercard and Visa.

 You can activate a new Virtual Card [in your Account Settings](https://dashboard.fidel.uk/account/virtual-cards).

 ![Activate Virtual Card](https://raw.githubusercontent.com/FidelLimited/docs/vcards/assets/images/virtual-card-activate.gif "Activate Virtual Card")

 After you've activated your virtual card, use it to make a small transaction in the location you're trying to onboard.
 This can be done physically in the store, or ask your merchant to use the card when processing a transaction remotely.
 After you've done a transaction in the store, you can link it in the [Fidel Dashboard](https://dashboard.fidel.uk/locations).
+Linking one location with either Mastercard or Visa will automatically link the other one as well.

 In the Locations page of the Fidel Dashboard, you can use the drop-down option next to the "Not found" locations to "Link virtual card transaction".
 A drawer will appear, listing the transactions made with your Virtual Card, and you can select the transaction that matches the one you’ve made at the corresponding location.